antistereov/singularity-core/docs/docs/guides/auth/oauth2.md

 For more information, check out the [Spring Docs](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/authorization-grants.html#oauth2-client-authorization-code).

-## Register a New User
+## Registration and Login

-If a user wants to register to your application using an OAuth2 provider, you have to perform the following steps:
+If a user wants to register to your application or authenticate to an existing account using an OAuth2 provider, you have to perform the following steps:

 :::info